Imanuelle-glitch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-add two numbers in their bases from the environment variable
+print every other line from the input starting from the first line